64 Ounces In A Pound

 Understanding Fluid Ounces vs. Weight Ounces: A Crucial Distinction

 Another source of potential confusion lies in the difference between fluid ounces (fl oz) and weight ounces (oz).
+Here's the thing — a fluid ounce of water weighs approximately one ounce, but this is not true for all substances.
 Fluid ounces measure volume, typically used for liquids, while weight ounces measure weight or mass.
-These are entirely separate units and should not be interchanged.
-A fluid ounce of water weighs approximately one ounce, but this is not true for all substances.
-The density of a material dictates the relationship between its volume and weight.
+Which means the density of a material dictates the relationship between its volume and weight.
+Also, these are entirely separate units and should not be interchanged.
 This difference is critical and often overlooked, leading to significant errors in calculations.

 Beyond Ounces and Pounds: Exploring Other Units of Weight